Epistle to the Philippians: Incarnation Christology

 Some find the Christ poem significant because it strongly suggests that there were very early Christians who understood Jesus to be a pre-existent celestial being, who chose to take on human form, rather than a human who was later exalted to a divine status.

 While the author of the poem apparently believed that Jesus existed in heaven before his physical incarnation, there is some debate about whether he was believed to be equal to God the Father prior to his death and resurrection.
 This largely depends on how the Greek words morphe (μορφή) and harpagmon (ἁρπαγμόν, accusative form of ἁρπαγμός) are understood.

 Scholars such as English theologian J.B.
-Lightfoot have argued that morphe should be understood in the Aristotelean sense of "essential nature", but more recent scholarship by Robert B. Strimple and Paul D. Feinberg has questioned whether a first century Jewish author would have had Aristotelean philosophy in mind, preferring instead the plainer translation of the word morphe as simply "appearance".
+Lightfoot have argued that morphe should be understood in the Aristotelian sense of "essential nature", but more recent scholarship by Robert B. Strimple and Paul D. Feinberg has questioned whether a first century Jewish author would have had Aristotelian philosophy in mind, preferring instead the plainer translation of the word morphe as simply "appearance".
 In this view, the text does not state that Jesus is God, but merely that he had the appearance of a god (v.
 6) but was revealed to be a man (v.
 8).
 Strimple writes, "For years I tried to maintain the view of Lightfoot that Paul here uses morphe with the sense it had acquired in Greek philosophy, particularly Aristotelian...
 But I have had to conclude that there is really very little evidence to support the conclusion that Paul uses morphe in such a philosophical sense here."
 Likewise, Feinberg cautions, "the attractiveness of the Greek philosophical interpretation of morphe is that it gives the theologian about as strong an affirmation of the deity of Christ as is possible...
 One must, however, be careful that he does not read his theological convictions into the text when they are not there."

 The Greek word harpagmon translated in verse 6 ("Something to be grasped after / exploited") is also a subject of some debate.
 Some scholars, such as Bart D. Ehrman, following Samuel Vollenweider, have proposed that the word should be translated as "something to be grasped after", implying that the author of the hymn thought that Jesus was not equal to God before his resurrection.
 However, others scholars, such as R.W.
 Hoover, Gordon Fee, Michael J. Gorman, and N.T.
 Wright have supported the more standard notion that harpagmon represents an idiom meaning "taking advantage of" as more likely and more sensical within the hymn's theology.